WidgetKing/cpextra/docs/variables/info.md

 ## xinfoEventTarget

-Displays the name of the last object to dispatch an event.
-To understand this variable, you must first understand event listeners.
+This variable displays the name of the last slide object to dispatch a run-time event.
+To understand this variable, you must first understand what event listeners are and how they work.
 [Click here to learn more about event listeners.](../features/event-listeners)

+### Use cases
-Let's say you added an event listener to a group of objects using @syntax.
+Let's say you added an event listener to a group of objects using **@syntax** to select object names.

 ```
 Assign | xcmndAddEventListener with SmartShape_@, click, action
 ```

-With the above code, we will run an action whenever we click on an object who's name starts with 'SmartShape\_'.
+The above code will run whatever action is triggered by a click event on all objects whose name begins with **SmartShape\_**.

-Suppose when we want to hide the object we just clicked.
-How do we know which object that is? **xinfoEventTarget** will tell us.

-All we have to do is run the following code in the event handler:
+However, suppose we wanted to hide the object that was just clicked.
+How would we determine which object to hide? **xinfoEventTarget** can automatically supply this data.
+All we have to do is run the following code right after the above-mentioned event handler:

 ```
 Assign | xcmndHide with xinfoEventTarget